 “Despite their young age, Penda has had a significant impact on the industry, and the firm’s portfolio of work to date stands out as an influential and leading force, that our peers are all paying attention to,” said Kushner.
 The day after they received their award, we sat down with cofounder Chris Precht to talk about the firm’s achievements, its winning office culture and the studio’s aims for the future.

 Paul Keskeys: Congratulations on your A+Award!
-How did you feel picking up the trophy at this year’s gala?
+How did you feel picking up the trophy at the gala?

 Chris Precht: It was fantastic.
 We do most of our work in Asia, from our office in Beijing, so we are shielded off [from the wider world] through a bit of a firewall on the internet.
 That means we are not 100-percent sure if people actually recognize our work in the West, and how well it is received across the globe.
 Coming to New York, the design capital, getting involved in Design Week and accepting this award, it felt so special.
 Everything around it was super well-organized, so we felt super welcome!

 House #, Beijing; rendering courtesy of Precht (formerly Penda)